 Phoenix Project Delivers Data-Rich Summer Opportunities

-When summer internships disappeared in a puff of smoke, Duke students rallied to create meaningful experiences in data science and software engineering, matching 210 students with projects at nearly 75 companies
+When summer internships disappeared in a puff of smoke, Duke students rallied to match 210 students with projects at nearly 75 companies

 The name of the project says it all.